Prepare to Set Up VM-Series Firewalls on Google Public Cloud

 Virtual Private Cloud (VPC) Network Planning

-Make a plan for VPC networks (referred to as networks), subnetworks (also called subnets), and Google firewall rules.
-You must create networks and subnetworks before you start Deploy the VM-Series Firewall from Google Cloud Platform Marketplace.
+Before you deploy from the Google Market place, make a plan for VPC networks (referred to as networks), subnetworks (also called subnets), and Google firewall rules.
+You must create networks and subnetworks before you start to Deploy the VM-Series Firewall from Google Cloud Platform Marketplace.

 The Marketplace deployment page displays only networks and subnetworks that exist when you start the deployment.
 If a network is missing, you must exit the deployment, create the network, and start over.

-- VPC Networks—You must create a custom network specifically for each VM-Series network interface.
+- VPC networks—You must create a custom network specifically for each VM-Series firewall network interface.